AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/adobe-admin-console-setup.md

 ---
 # Adobe Admin Console Setup {#adobe-admin-console-setup}

 The first step to using [!DNL Marketo Measure] is to create and sign in to your provisioned Adobe Admin Console.
-If you haven't already received the email with login instructions, please contact your [!DNL Marketo Measure] Account Representative.
+If you have not received the email with login instructions, contact your [!DNL Marketo Measure] Account Representative.

 ## Set up Your Adobe Admin Console and Identity Provider {#set-up-your-adobe-admin-console-and-identity-provider}